 Currently, Williams holds a 13.07 ADP (157th overall).
 However, I value him seven spots higher than his RB54 ADP.
 He is my RB47 in my rankings.
 I believe he will emulate Gillislee’s 2016 statistical production, give or take a trip across the goal line.
 With New England’s Dion Lewis (13.08 ADP) and Oakland’s DeAndre Washington (13.10 ADP) behind him, it’s not even close.
 I would roll with Williams all day.

 Sproles is coming off of an unexpectedly sound 2016 campaign with the Eagles.
 He rushed for 438 yards on 94 carries and a pair of touchdowns while producing a 52-427-2 stat line as a receiver.
-It was his best statistical season from a fantasy football perspective since 2012, finishing as the RB30 in standard scoring systems with 110.5 fantasy points.led all of the team’s rushers with 865 total yards.
+It was his best statistical season from a fantasy football perspective since 2012, finishing as the RB30 in standard scoring systems with 110.5 fantasy points.Although he entered last season as Philadelphia’s No. 2 RB/ primary receiver out of the backfield, he led all of the team’s rushers with 865 total yards.
 Why does this matter?
 Well, he is in a similar situation heading into 2017.
 He is currently behind LeGarrette Blount as the Eagles’ No. 2 RB on the depth chart, and will likely assume a similar role in the offense as well.
 Now, the difference between Blount and Mathews is that the former is not as injury prone as the latter by a mile.
 In fact, while Mathews missed 16 games since the 2014 campaign, Blount only missed four.